SirWillance/Event-State-Theory-EST-/validation/README.md

   - Graph: [nucleation/Nucleation_Scaling_Analysis.png](nucleation/Nucleation_Scaling_Analysis.png)
   - Raw Data: [nucleation/raw_scaling.csv](nucleation/raw_scaling.csv)

+---

 ## How to Reproduce
 1. Install deps: `pip install numpy matplotlib scipy imageio tqdm`
 2. Run: `python Simulations/EST_Engine_Enhanced.py` → menu 5 or 6.
 3. Outputs in /EST_Output_* folders.

-These validations confirm EST's axiomatic strength (see Paper 02 v2 on Zenodo).
+These validations confirm EST's axiomatic strength (see Paper 03 on Zenodo).
 Questions?
 Open an issue.

+---

+### Scope of Validation Results
+Current robustness tests apply to cosmological-scale emergence and thermodynamic causal dynamics within discrete 3D lattices.
+Quantum-scale PCR dynamics and localized τ-collapse (event horizon formation) are scheduled for Phase IV validation and are *not yet claimed as solved*.

+---

-Disclaimer:
+## Disclaimer:
 This engine is designed for scientific falsification of EST.
 Results are not assumed to be true until independently reproduced.

+---

 — Torben Wille, Dec 1, 2025